-Rosemary Tonks discussed on Backlisted podcast
+Rosemary Tonks discussed on Backlisted & featured in The Telegraph

-The “disappearance” of the poet Rosemary Tonks in the 1970s was one of the literary world’s most tantalising mysteries – the subject of a BBC feature in 2009 called The Poet Who Vanished.
+The “disappearance” of the writer Rosemary Tonks in the 1970s was one of the literary world’s most tantalising mysteries – the subject of a BBC feature in 2009 called The Poet Who Vanished.
 After publishing two extraordinary poetry collections – and six satirical novels – she turned her back on the literary world after a series of personal tragedies and medical crises which made her question the value of literature and embark on a restless, self-torturing spiritual quest.
 This involved totally renouncing poetry, and suppressing her own books.

 In the introduction to Bedouin of the London Evening (up-dated with new information in the second edition) Neil Astley recounts the extraordinary story of Rosemary Tonks's 'disappearance', and of how he came to discover where she was living.
 After her death in 2014, her family gave Bloodaxe permission to republish her poetry.